anilsharma88/Cloud-migratioin/README.md

 # AWS Responsibilities
-- **Infrastructure Provisioning and Management**

-    - Deploy and manage AWS resources such as EC2 instances, S3 buckets, RDS databases, Lambda functions, VPCs, and more.
-Utilize AWS Management Console, CLI, or SDKs to automate infrastructure provisioning and configuration.

 - **Cloud Architecture Design**
     - Design scalable, secure, and cost-effective AWS architectures that meet business requirements.
     - Implement best practices for high availability, disaster recovery, and scalability using AWS services like Auto Scaling, Elastic Load Balancing (ELB/ALB), Route 53, etc.

+- **Infrastructure Provisioning and Management**

+    - Deploy and manage AWS resources such as EC2 instances, S3 buckets, RDS databases, Lambda functions, VPCs, and more.
+    - Implement Infrastructure as Code (IaC) using tools like AWS CloudFormation, Terraform, or AWS CDK to automate resource provisioning and management.

 - **Security and Compliance**